feathersjs-ecosystem/feathers-vuex/docs/data-components.md

 ## FeathersVuexFind

-The `FeathersVuexFind` component retrieves data fomr the APi server, puts it in the Vuex store, then transparently retrieves the live, reactive data from the store and displays it to the user.
+The `FeathersVuexFind` component retrieves data from the API server, puts it in the Vuex store, then transparently retrieves the live, reactive data from the store and displays it to the user.

 ```vue
 <FeathersVuexFind service="users" :query="{}" watch="query">